Computing Optimal Kernels in Two Dimensions: Optimal Weak Kernel

 \section{Optimal Weak Kernel}

 \seclab{weak:opt:kernel}

 The above results dealt with the stronger notion of a kernel, but the original work of Agarwal~\etal~\cite{ahv-aemp-04} defined a weaker notion of a kernel, see \defref{weak:kernel}.
-In this section, we present an $O(n^2\log n)$-time algorithm for computing an optimal weak $\eps$-kernel, by reducing it to computing a smallest arc cover, with some additional properties, in a set of $O(n^2)$ unit arcs.
+In this section, we present an $O(n^2\log n)$-time algorithm for computing an optimal weak $\eps$-kernel, by reducing it to computing a smallest arc cover, with some additional properties, in a set of $O(n^2)$ \emph{unit arcs} (i.e., arcs on the unit circle).

 Let $\PS$ be a set of $n$ points in $\reals^2$ and $\eps \in (0,1)$ a parameter.
 We parametrize $\dirs$ with the orientation in the range $[-\pi,\pi]$ (with the two endpoints of this interval being glued together), and let $u(\theta)=(\cos\theta,\sin\theta)$.
 Recall that a subset $\CS\subseteq \PS$ is an weak $\eps$-kernel of $\PS$ if